Setting you up for success.

 Your time to do what needs to get done.
 Study.
 Get involved.
 Learn.

 Living On Your Own TermsAt UBalt, you get to choose where you live, eat and play.
 We don't have dorms or dining plans—you have the flexibility to choose housing that works best for you based on pricing, location and amenities.
 If living near campus sounds like a good option, the Office of Admission can point you toward nearby housing resources.
 The staff can also provide you with area maps and transportation resources.

 Student Life Snapshot

-At UB, the campus life opportunities available to you are limitless.
-Below are a few highlights; we're sure you'll find your own things to love about UB.
+At UBalt, the campus life opportunities available to you are limitless.
+Below are a few highlights; we're sure you'll find your own things to love about UBalt.